Variables

 ).
 If you want to use the variable in a Python or Bash script, it must not have the same name as a reserved word in those scripts. - Description: A description to inform other users of the purpose of the variable.
 This is optional, but its use is recommended.

-- Type: Select either Text or Number.
+- Type: Select Text, Number, or Grid.
 See Variable type, below, for an explanation of variable typing.

 - Visibility: Only used for pipeline variables.
 Select Public or Private.
 See Variable visibility, below, for an explanation of variable visibility.